Suboxone

 In 1966, Buprenorphine was created to treat pain.
 The standard medical way to treat pain was via morphine; however, as we know, morphine is extremely addictive and has dangerous side effects.
 The goal of creating Buprenorphine was to achieve the pain-relieving effects without the harmful side effects.

-Researchers heavily tested buprenorphine in clinical trials, and the correlation of being able to use buprenorphine as a treatment for opiate addiction was soon linked.
+Researchers heavily tested buprenorphine in clinical trials and the correlation of being able to use buprenorphine as a treatment for opiate addiction was soon linked.
 When the medication was released in 1995, concerns quickly arose about buprenorphine’s addictive qualities.

 After some time, the National Institute of Drug Abuse (NIDA) spearheaded the creation of Suboxone which features both buprenorphine and Naloxone.
 The goal of this combination drug was to make buprenorphine less addictive — balancing out its impact as naloxone binds to opioid receptors counteracting the craving effect of opiates.
+Additionally, naloxone is often used as an emergency drug during an opiate overdose due to this mechanism of action.
+Suboxone carries an important role in the route to the treatment of narcotic addiction.

-How Is Suboxone Used?
+How Does Suboxone Work?

 The drug comes in four different dosages, each stage helping the addicted individual wean themselves off of their dependence.
 A common issue when it comes to helping individuals with opiate addiction is keeping them to a consistent treatment plan.
 The way that suboxone effectiveness as a treatment for opioid dependence is tracked is based on how long individuals stay on the treatment.